AlekseyTsar3vi4/VPN-Tor-VPN/README.md

 ##### No WebRTC/DNS leaks
 https://dnsleaktest.com

+---
 ### 📜 License
-MIT — free to study, fork, adapt, and deploy.
+MIT License — open for educational, research, and privacy-aware personal use.

-Created as part of a Cyber Security Final Year Project — designed for both research and real-world deployment use.
+Designed, implemented and tested as a Cybersecurity Final Year Project Focused on advanced anonymity systems, ethical deployment, and anti-surveillance techniques.